 Reviews: Displays a star rating (from 1 to 5).
 It can be a single reviewer or the totality of user ratings.

-Top Stories: Allows a website to appear in the "Top Stories" box in search results.
-Applies only to Google News-approved websites.
+Top Stories: Allows a website to appear in the "Top Stories" box in the search results.
+Only applies to websites approved by Google News.

 Product labeling: Does the Search Engine Information about a specific product (including price and product images).